Modern Dance & Ballet Academy

 Theater Games - Fun improvisation-based class designed to improve students' skill in concentration, creativity, group interaction, and problem solving.
 A background in dance is NOT necessary and students enrolled in this class do not have to be dance students.
 Theater games nurture skill and attitudes that are useful in every aspect of learning and life.
 The games will make students independent problem solvers who are more knowledgeable about themselves.

 Karate Classes - Ages 5 - adult.
 Isshin-Ryu Karate originated on the island of Okinawa.
 It emphasizes patience, courtesy, consistent and regular training, and moral culture (doing the right thing because it is the right thing to do).
 You discipline your body to discipline your mind.
 In the process, you also learn awareness and self-defense.
+This is not a sport martial art that emphasizes competition.
+The emphasis of this training is personal development that the student will be able to integrate into real life situations.

 Performance and Choreography Study - In this class parents and dancers will view a short concert dance piece, by a professional choreographer and/or company, on video.
 After viewing the video the class will participate in a series of Aesthetic Education exercises designed to enable the students to create their own choreography based on the movement concepts evident in the dance piece viewed.
 This class is based on the Lincoln Center Aesthetic Education model and has been taught by Miss Lisa during her 10 years with the Arts in Education Institute of WNY, and also in dance programs she created and taught at Buffalo Seminary and Oracle School.

-Don't wait: enroll at our dance academy today!
+Don't wait: Enroll at our dance academy today!